-The bullmastiff was developed in England during the mid-1800s.
-Gamekeepers needed a dog to protect their game from poachers, and they experimented with cross-breeding.
-At the time, bulldogs were fierce and intrepid—much more than today's bulldog.
-Yet the breed was too small to take down a human.
+The Bullmastiff breed was developed in England during the mid-1800s.
+Gamekeepers needed a dog to protect their game from poachers, so they experimented with cross-breeding.
+At the time, bulldogs were fierce and intrepid—much more so than today's bulldog—yet the breed was too small to take down a human.
 The mastiff was too large and slow to do the job, but crossing the two breeds resulted in the ideal guard dog.
-The brindle color was preferred as it provides natural camouflage.
+The brindle color was preferred as it provided natural camouflage.
 This breed was imported to guard the De Beers diamond mines in South Africa.

-By regular walking, your dog should be able to wear down his nails through activity.
-Be sure to check them and give them a trim if you hear clicking on the floor.
-It's also good to pay attention to your dog's dental hygiene and brush his teeth a couple of times per week.
+Your dog should be able to naturally wear down its nails through activity, but check them and give them a trim if you hear clicking on the floor.
+It's also good to pay attention to your dog's dental hygiene and brush its teeth a couple of times per week.

-Like all dogs, proper training and socialization are important for the bullmastiff.
-Overall, the breed is smart but also has an independent streak.
-Training will require firm consistency.
-Curb any habit of jumping on people early as this can lead to hazardous situations once the dog is full-grown.
+Like all dogs, proper training and socialization are important for the Bullmastiff.
+Overall, the breed is smart but also has an independent streak, thus training will require firm consistency.
+Curb any habit of jumping on people early on, as this can lead to a hazardous situation once the dog is fully grown.

-This breed is not a good match for multi-pet households.
+Bullmastiffs are not a good match for multi-pet households.
 They have a high prey drive and may harass cats and other small pets, even if they are raised together.
 Similarly, they don't do well with other dogs.
-In particular, male bulmastiffs do not live peaceably with other male dogs of any breed.
-They will confront any animal entering their territory.
+In particular, male Bullmastiffs do not live peaceably with other male dogs of any breed.
+They will confront any animal entering its territory.

 Common Health Problems